French Tarot: Bidding

-The players look at the cards they have been dealt, and an auction begins, starting from the player to the right of the dealer, as all action proceeds counter-clockwise.
+The players look at the cards they have been dealt, and an auction begins, beginning with first hand and rotating counterclockwise.
 By bidding, a player states their confidence that they will be able to meet a set contract (see below) and sets the terms by which they will try to do so.
 If a player does not wish to bid, they may "pass" but may not bid after having passed previously.
 One may only bid higher than the previous bidders.
-The preneur ("taker", sometimes called "declarer" as in Bridge) is the one who wins this auction; they must try to meet the contract while all other players form the "defense" and attempt to prevent the taker from doing so.
+The preneur ("taker", sometimes called declarer as in Bridge) is the one who wins this auction and who must subsequently try to achieve the contract while the other players are the defenders and attempt to prevent the taker from doing so.

-The level of player's bid is based on the strength of their hand, usually estimated by counting the points within it.
+The level of bid is based on the strength of a player's hand, usually estimated by counting the points within it.
 See evaluating one's hand below for a method to determine the points within one's hand.

 The bids are, in increasing importance: